 Risks and Investor Confidence

 While the PropTech sector offers immense opportunities, it is not without risks.
-Funding cycles can constrain investor appeal, as evidenced by the 14.3% drop in venture capital investments during the first half of 2024.
+Funding cycles can tighten quickly, and venture capital activity has shown clear signs of cooling in recent quarters.
 Founders must be prepared to address potential downturn triggers, such as market slowdowns and shifts in investor priorities.

 To build investor confidence, startups should focus on creating compelling narratives that connect property insights with funding strategies.
 For advanced techniques in combining analytics and storytelling, refer to this exploration of PropTech data storytelling investors.